alexalbieri/Chatbot-Post-Generator/README.md

 ## Challenges

-- Collect data of the posts via API
+- Collect data of the posts via API.
-- Find the correct free LLM to work with
+- Find the correct free LLM to work with.
-- Create chatbot based on the database
+- Create chatbot based on the database.
-- Create Streamlit site
+- Create Streamlit site.

 ## Tasks

-- Select the correct users to collect the data via API
+- Select the correct users to collect the data via API.
-- Find the correct free LLM to the project
+- Find the correct free LLM to the project.
-- Creating vectors with embeddings, a vector database and a RAG
+- Creating vectors with embeddings, a vector database and a RAG.
-- Adding the proper prompt for the project
+- Adding the proper prompt for the project.
-- Create the streamlit site for the chatbot
+- Create the streamlit site for the chatbot.
-- Connecting the streamlit site to an images API
+- Connecting the streamlit site to an images API.
-- Create extra pages/features for streamlit
+- Create extra pages/features for streamlit.

 ## Deliverables